laymonage/nook/README.md

 Yet another incarnation of [my personal website][laymonage], (re)built with [Svelte][svelte], [SvelteKit][sveltekit], [TypeScript][typescript], and
 [Tailwind][tailwind].
-It is currently based on the previous incarnation, which uses [Vue][vue].
+It is currently based on the [previous incarnation][apex], which uses [Vue][vue].
 I am planning to settle down with this setup for quite a while, so this website will eventually include most of my blog posts from all the previous "personal websites" I built.

 ## Setup

 1. `npm install`: install dependencies
 2. `npm run dev`: compile and hot-reload for development
 3. `npm run build`: compile and minify for production
-4. `npm start`: serve the compiled build without hot reload
+4. `npm run lint`: lint and fix files
-5. `npm run lint`: lint and fix files
+5. `npm start`: serve the compiled build without hot reload

 ## License